tacitknowledge/slow-light/README.md

 Slow Light development progresses against the _development_ branch, with merges into master at releases.

 Currently Slow Light only supports embedded mode in its first release.
-Slow Light Proxy is on track for the second release.
-If you are feeling lucky, you can grab the Slow Light Proxy code in the development branch.
+Slow Light Proxy Server is on track for the second release.
+If you are feeling lucky, you can grab the Slow Light Proxy Server code in the development branch.